Spotlight on Token Perception for Multimodal Reinforcement Learning: Method

 After analyzing the token-level dependency, we aggregate this metric to the trajectory level by defining the trajectory dependency $\bar{\mathcal{S}}(\tau)$ as the mean of the token-level dependency scores over a full trajectory $\tau$.
 This score represents the trajectory's overall reliance on visual evidence. {To explore its distribution, we use the same experimental setup as before, plotting the frequency of these trajectory dependency scores in Figure~\ref{fig:trajectory_distribution}.
 This reveals our second key insight:}

 \paragraph{Insight 2: Trajectories Exhibit Heterogeneous Visual Grounding.} Not all correct reasoning paths are created equal. {As shown in Figure~\ref{fig:trajectory_distribution}, the distribution of trajectory-level visual dependency is heterogeneous.
-While loosely Gaussian, the distribution is right-skewed with a long tail, revealing that a distinct subset of high-dependency trajectories pulls the mean (0.09) to the right of the distribution's peak.} Standard RL frameworks, by assigning a uniform reward, fail to distinguish and preferentially learn from these more robust, visually-grounded solutions.
+While loosely Gaussian, the distribution is right-skewed with a long tail, revealing that a distinct subset of high-dependency trajectories pulls the mean (0.09) to the right of the distribution's peak.} Standard RL frameworks, by assigning a uniform reward, fail to distinguish the high perceptual informativeness of these trajectories, and thus cannot preferentially learn from genuine visually-grounded reasoning.